Maple Leaf, Toronto: Education

 The headquarters for Conseil scolaire Viamonde, a French first-language public school board, is in Maple Leaf.

-TCDSB and TDSB are the only school boards that operate a secondary school in the neighbourhood.
-TDSB operates Nelson A. Boylen Collegiate Institute, a public secondary school, whereas TCDSB operates Chaminade College School, a public all-boys secondary school.
+TCDSB is the only school board that operates a secondary school in the neighbourhood.
+TDSB previously operated Nelson A. Boylen Collegiate Institute, a public secondary school until 2016, whereas TCDSB operates Chaminade College School, a public all-boys secondary school.

 While CSV's headquarters are located in the neighbourhood, in the same building as École élémentaire Mathieu-da-Costa, CSV does not operate a secondary school there.
 CSV secondary school students residing in Maple Leaf attend institutions in adjacent neighbourhoods.

 The public French first language separate school board, Conseil scolaire catholique MonAvenir (CSCM), also offer schooling to applicable residents of Maple Leaf.
 However, they do not operate a school in the neighbourhood.
 CSCM students attend schools situated in other neighbourhoods in Toronto.

 Recreation

 Several municipal parks managed by the Toronto Parks, Forestry and Recreation Division are in the neighbourhood.
 They include Maple Leaf Park, the Queen's Greenbelt, and North Park.
 The division also operates a community centre in Maple Leaf, the Falstaff Community Centre.